1. DPDK Release 25.11

 1.2.
 Removed Items

 • build: as previously announced in the deprecation notices, the enable_kmods build option has been removed.
-Kernel modules will now automatically be built for OS’s where out-of-tree kernel modules are required for DPDK operation.
+Kernel modules will now be built automatically for OSes where out-of-tree kernel modules are required for DPDK operation.
 Currently, this means that modules will only be built for FreeBSD.
 No modules are shipped with DPDK for either Linux or Windows.

 • ethdev: As previously announced in deprecation notes, queue specific stats fields are now removed from struct rte_eth_stats.
-Mentioned fields are: q_ipackets, q_opackets, q_ibytes, q_obytes, q_errors.
-Instead queue stats will be received via xstats API.
-Also compile time flag RTE_ETHDEV_QUEUE_STAT_CNTRS is removed from public headers.
+Affected fields are: q_ipackets, q_opackets, q_ibytes, q_obytes, q_errors.
+Queue stats will be received via the xstats API instead.
+Also, the compile time flag RTE_ETHDEV_QUEUE_STAT_CNTRS is removed from public headers.

 • telemetry: As previously announced in the deprecation notices, the functions rte_tel_data_add_array_u64 and rte_tel_data_add_dict_u64 are removed.
 They are replaced by rte_tel_data_add_array_uint and rte_tel_data_add_dict_uint respectively.